 The Yukon improves on the Sydney in being constructed as two separate cables for left and right channels, and by having Cold Welded Hanging Silver over Pure Purple copper plugs (as opposed to normal silver plating).
 Thanks to its separate cables for left and right I could employ this cable in all three setups.
 It’s a very nicely finished cable that’s not too heavy and very flexible.
 The connectors seem small but are of high quality and make a perfect fit in each of the setups that I tried them in.

-The Water certainly has its looks working for it: thicker cables, beefier connectors and the DBS system.
-It improves on the Yukon with Hanging Silver over High Purity Red Copper plugs (as opposed to pure purple copper) and a six-layer Carbon Based Noise Dissipation system (as opposed to 3 layer).
+The Water certainly has its looks working for it: thicker cables, beefier connectors, and the DBS system.
+It improves on the Yukon with Hanging Silver over High Purity Red Copper plugs (as opposed to pure purple copper) and a six-layer Carbon-Based Noise-Dissipation system (as opposed to 3 layers).
 I can’t find details on conductor thickness so it might be the same diameter, or it could be larger.
 In any event, the cable’s sound suggests bigger differences in materials than the ones stated, as it is quite clearly in another league.

 In my main system, finally, the Water was compared directly with the T T L treated Cardas Hexlink Golden 5C, between the Jeff Rowland Aeris DAC and Jeff Rowland Coherence II preamp.
-In this context I noted all the above character traits, and was now in the position to put it all into perspective.
-The Water is indeed one of the rare cables to have similarly full bass response and live character as my old trusty Cardas Hexlink Golden 5C.
-Of course this holds little relevance for those who never heard this cable, and also because it is no longer available, but the reference might be more meaningful if I add the currently available Cardas Clear, which I reviewed a little while ago.
-The Clear is priced firmly in the high end category but from memory, the AudioQuest Water does similar things compared to the Hexlink as the Clear does.
-Like the Clear, the Water has a more upbeat character, a “faster” sound and better transparency throughout the upper bass, mid-range and lower treble.
-Also, like the Clear, the Water is less romantic sounding, mainly because it more accurate than many other cables.
+In this context, I noted all the above character traits and was now in the position to put it all into perspective.
+The Water is indeed one of the rare cables to have a similarly full bass response and live character as my old trusty Cardas Hexlink Golden 5C.
+Of course, this holds little relevance for those who never heard this cable, and also because it is no longer available, but the reference might be more meaningful if I add the currently available Cardas Clear, which I reviewed a little while ago.
+The Clear is priced firmly in the high-end category but from memory, the AudioQuest Water does similar things compared to the Hexlink as the Clear does.
+Like the Clear, the Water has a more upbeat character, a “faster” sound, and better transparency throughout the upper bass, mid-range, and lower treble.
+Also, like the Clear, the Water is less romantic sounding, mainly because it is more accurate than many other cables.

 The Water has a much more acoustically convincing sound and has the most natural timbre of the three, manages to sound more involving, more spacious, with better soundstage layering and focus than any of the other cables, but the Yukon, for example, has a gentler more ethereal and lighter presentation, which some people might prefer.
-Then again the Yukon lacks the Water’s bass, body and live-music- like sound.
+Then again the Yukon lacks the Water’s bass, body, and live-music-like sound.
 I’d go with Water for sure, but ultimately the choice will depend on system synergy and personal taste.
-What’s clear to me, in any event, is that AudioQuest make very good cables in various ranges but always priced competitively.
+What’s clear to me, in any event, is that AudioQuest makes very good cables in various ranges but is always priced competitively.

 This cable was added at the latest instance.
 It wasn’t part of the initial set of cables, but after I was so taken by the Water’s sound, I was curious to see what more its pricier sibling would bring, and so I requested a pair of Earth interlinks to add to the review.